ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

   years:  2016, 2018

-lastupdated: "2018-07-18"
+lastupdated: "2018-09-27"

 ---

 # vCenter Server with Hybridity Bundle overview

-vCenter Server with Hybridity Bundle is an instance available in V2.3 and later releases.
+VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is an instance available in V2.3 and later releases.
+Beginning with V2.6, the vCenter Server with Hybridity Bundle instance is available to Business Partners.

-The VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
+The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
 The VMware environment is built on top of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the VMware HCX on {{site.data.keyword.cloud_notm}} service.

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

-You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase additional VMware components, such as VMware vRealize Operations.
+You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.

-You can add IBM Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
+You can add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 ## vCenter Server with Hybridity Bundle architecture